Sport in Croatia: History

 Franjo Bučar (1866–1946) is widely considered to be the father of modern Croatian sport.
 He founded the Croatian Sports Association in 1909 within what was then the Austro-Hungarian Empire.
 Bučar introduced a multitude of mainstream sports in Croatia, such as football, alpine skiing, ice skating and ice hockey, as well as gymnastics and fencing.
 The Franjo Bučar State Award for Sport, the Republic of Croatia's highest award in the development of sport, is named in his honor.

 With the exception of the years during the World War Two Independent State of Croatia, Croatian club and national teams first represented the Republic of Croatia at the start of the 1990s, with the formation of the Croatian national football team and its first match against the United States in 1990.

+Since independence, Croatia hosted several world championships in Olympic sports: two World Handball Championships (2003 women's and 2009 men's), the 2022 World Shotgun Championships (Osijek), and the 2025 World Wrestling Championships (Zagreb).